Formation of oyster mushroom primordia - features and photos

 4. How long does it take for primordia to appear on the block?

-Primordia are the very first stage of formation of fungal fruiting bodies.
+Primordia are the very first visible stage of mushroom fruiting bodies.

 What are hyphal knots?